-It can be slippery on the boat, especially when crossing the drake passage, so bring a pair of sneakers for on board.
+It can be slippery on the boat, especially when crossing the drake passage.
+When you pack for Antarctica, bring a pair of sneakers for on board.

-You won’t be jumping in from a high point so you won’t need to worry about your swimsuit falling off.
-Keep in mind though that you will be standing in the freezing cold for a minute right before you jump in.
+Don’t forget to pack for Antarctica a swimsuit for the polar plunge.
+You won’t be jumping in the water from a high point so you won’t need to worry about your swimsuit falling off.
+Keep in mind though, that you will be standing outside in the freezing cold for a minute right before you jump in.

 You’ll definitely want a camera and other electronic devices, but make sure you protect them from the cold and moisture.
-These are electronics you may want to consider including in your Antarctica Packing List.
+These are electronics you may want to ensure you pack for Antarctica.

 Check what types of plugs you need on your specific boat, many of them are different, even on boats with the same tour operator.
 Also, ensure you bring an adapter or converter with multiple USB ports because there aren’t that many plugs in the room.